Geochemistry

 Master of Science (Geochemistry degree track) students must also complete an appropriate thesis, based upon original research they have conducted.
 A thesis proposal and course of study must be approved by the student's thesis committee before the student begins substantial work on the thesis research.

 The requirements for the Doctor of Philosophy (Geochemistry degree track) program will be established individually by a student's thesis committee, but must meet the minimum requirements presented below.
-The Doctor of Philosophy (Geochemistry degree track) program will require a minimum of 72 credits beyond the Bachelor degree.
-A total of 24 course credits beyond the Bachelor's degree are required, with at least 9 credits being completed at Mines.
+The Doctor of Philosophy (Geochemistry degree track) program will require a minimum of 72 credits beyond the bachelor's degree.
+A total of 24 course credits beyond the bachelor's degree are required, with at least 9 credits being completed at Mines.

 Doctor of Philosophy (Geochemistry degree track) students must take: